 Bee Feed Mix Wildflowers

 First, you need to choose a place for your wildflower meadow.
 If you’re planting an entire field of several acres, the decision is easy.
-If you’re putting in a smaller area, there are several things to consider.
-Choose a sunny spot for wildflowers – the sunnier the better.
+If you are growing in a smaller area, there are several things to consider; Choose a sunny spot for wildflowers, the sunnier the better.
 The only other absolute requirement is good drainage.
 This means a place where water doesn’t stand after a rain.
-Finally, try to make it a spot you can inchescontrol inches – where you can easily water, if necessary, to get the plants established.
+Finally, try to make it a spot you can control, where you can easily water, if necessary, to get the plants established.

 Wildflower seed is best sown about one week before vegetable gardens are planted in your area.
-In cold climates, with killing frost, spring planting is most common – after all danger of frost is past.
+In cold climates, with killing frost, spring planting is most common, after all danger of frost is past.
 You may also plant in summer (up until two months before frost), but summer planting will usually require more watering.
-The most important thing to remember is that it’s usually best to plant at a time of year in your area when the soil is warm and rains will promote germination.
+It’s usually best to plant when the soil is warm, and rains will promote germination.

 We do not recommend the use of fertilizers except in extreme cases of soil sterility – which are rare.
 Wildflowers grow best in soils of low fertility where nitrogen levels are low.
 Also, fertilizing promotes fast weed growth.

-A wildflower meadow is not maintenance-free, but it is less labor intensive than a lawn and it costs less to maintain.
+A wildflower meadow is not maintenance-free, but it is less labour intensive than a lawn and it costs less to maintain.
 During the first few years you will want to control any aggressive weeds that threaten to take over.
 But, gradually you will work yourself out of doing much weeding.
 There is really nothing left to do but to enjoy the flowers.
 You’ll see more birds, butterflies, and small animals in your wildflower meadow as it matures.
-You truly will have a incheswindow on nature inches on your property.
+You truly will have a window ‘on nature’ on your property.